Device certificates

 Info

-If administrators cannot carry out this process on their own for organizational reasons, they can manually request the proof of possession for the corresponding certificate and the Cumulocity IoT support team can complete the proof of possession through a back end API upon reasonable verification.
+If administrators cannot carry out this process on their own for organizational reasons, they can manually request the proof of possession for the corresponding certificate and the Cumulocity support team can complete the proof of possession through a back end API upon reasonable verification.